GTA-UFRJ-team/bsec-nfvo/README.md

 _Note: The use of `screen` here is once again a way to simplify our deployment.
 This is equivalent to running the Python consoles on two bash terminals._

-By default, Sinfonia ships with a key pair that the blockchain client module uses to sign its transactions.
-If you want to generate your own key pair or define custom configurations, please refer to the Sinfonia advanced page.
+By default, BSec-NFVO ships with a key pair that the blockchain client module uses to sign its transactions.
+If you want to generate your own key pair or define custom configurations, please refer to the BSec-NFVO advanced page.

-Finally, add your hostname to `ALLOWED_HOSTS` in `maestro/settings.py` and start Sinfonia's main server with:
+Finally, add your hostname to `ALLOWED_HOSTS` in `maestro/settings.py` and start BSec-NFVO's main server with:

     python manage.py runserver 0.0.0.0

 You should now see an authentication screen on http://localhost/dashboard.
-Register yourself and enjoy Sinfonia!
+Register yourself and enjoy BSec-NFVO!